ANIMALS

 Diet: Seaweed, carrion,

 Description: The genus Pagurus are a group of right handed 'pagurid' hermit crabs that are the most common type of hermit crabs found on the West Coast.
 At the CCAG we have three species.
-The first one is P. samuelis or the blueband hermit crab.
+The first is P. samuelis or the blueband hermit crab.
 It is olive green in color, with solid red antenna and one blue band on each leg.
 The juveniles sometimes have additional white bands on their legs, but are distinguished from similar species by the solid antenna.
 P. hirsutiusculus (hairy hermit) is a larger species that prefers smaller shells.
 It has white bands on olive green legs.
-It is usually covered in setate (hairs).
+It is usually covered in setae (hairs).
 It's antenna are white banded.
-Lastly P. granosimanus is very similar to P. samuelis (same color, same antenna color, same shell preferance) but it has no bands on it's legs or antenna and there are small blue bumps on their appendages (appears grain-like)
+Lastly P. granosimanus (photo above) is very similar to P. samuelis (same color, same antenna color, same shell preference) but it has no bands on it's legs or antenna and there are small blue bumps on their appendages (appears grain-like)

 Range: